Nemesis Games

 Nemesis Games is a 2015 science fiction novel by James S. A. Corey, the pen name of Daniel Abraham and Ty Franck, and the fifth book in their The Expanse series.
 It is the sequel to Cibola Burn.
 The cover art is by Daniel Dociu.
 Nemesis Games has received positive reviews.
 The novel has been referred to as "Corey’s 'Empire Strikes Back'".

+The title refers to Nemesis, the Greek goddess of vengeance and retribution.